KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-The Preliminary Reference Earth Model gives us the density of the Earth at different distances from the center.
+The Preliminary Reference Earth Model gives the density of the Earth at different distances from the center.

 The data can be found here: http://ds.iris.edu/ds/products/emc-prem/ at "Model Download".
 I use the file "PREM_ANISOTROPIC".

-Let us read the data and store them in arrays.
+First I read the data and store them in arrays.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">